myshell-ai/AIlice/README.md

 ---

-## 🚀 Try Ailice Online

-**Experience Ailice instantly at [kragent.ai](https://kragent.ai/)** - A platform built on Ailice that lets you explore its capabilities without local setup.
-Perfect for testing and discovering what this AI assistant can do!

-Use **your own API key** to configure powerful commercial LLMs and unlock their full potential (it will be a completely different beast from the free default configuration!).
-For optimal cost-effectiveness, consider a hybrid setup combining commercial and open-source LLMs.
-Recommended models: **Claude 3.5/3.7, Gemini 2.5 Pro**.

----

 **ATTENTION!
 We currently has no plans to create any related crypto tokens.
 Please be cautious and recognize scams to avoid being deceived.
 (Updated on January 6, 2025)**

 :fire: Mar 22, 2025: Ailice can now use MCP tools!
 Click [here](#configuring-extension-modules-and-mcp-servers).